skip to main content

 Get Tennis Channel with cable or satellite TV

-Spectrum, Xfinity, DIRECTV, and DISH are the only cable and satellite TV providers that offer the Tennis Channel.
+Tennis Channel is available through most major cable and satellite TV providers, including Spectrum, Xfinity, DISH, and DIRECTV.
 We like how Spectrum doesn’t require you to sign a contract, and Xfinity gives you a bundle discount for TV, internet, and mobile.
 DISH is the best satellite provider because it gives you more bang for your buck, but at least DIRECTV throws in free premium channels for a few months.

 Data as of post date.
 Offers and availability may vary by location and are subject to change.